xJeris/BC-School_District_Analysis/README.md

 # School District Analysis Overview

 This analysis compares each of the schools in the city school district based on their standardize test performance and student funding.
-This will allow the school district to gain insights and make strategic and funding decisions going forward.
+This will allow the school district to gain insights that will help them make strategic and funding decisions going forward.

 As part of this analysis the standardized test scores for 9th graders at Thomas High School were removed due to possible academic dishonesty.